 Tag restrictions for a desktop or an application group

 - Create the tag and then add (apply) it to machines.

 - Create or edit a group with the tag restriction (in other words, restrict launches to machines with tag x).

-A tag restriction extends the broker’s machine selection process.
-The broker selects a machine from an associated delivery group, subject to access policy, configured user lists, zone preference, and launch readiness, plus the tag restriction (if present).
-For applications, the broker falls back to other delivery groups in priority order, applying the same machine selection rules for each considered delivery group.
+A tag restriction extends the Controller’s machine selection process.
+The Controller selects a machine from an associated delivery group, subject to access policy, configured user lists, zone preference, and launch readiness, plus the tag restriction (if present).
+For applications, the Controller falls back to other delivery groups in priority order, applying the same machine selection rules for each considered delivery group.